How Strong is Your Insurance Sales funnel?

 The Producer’s Prospecting Dilemma

-Salespeople in every industry struggle with prospecting because it often poses two difficult
+Salespeople in every industry struggle with prospecting, because it often poses two difficult questions to answer:

-2) How do I make sure these prospects are worth my time/money?
+2) how do I make sure these prospects are worth my time and money?

 Diversify Your Lead Sources